techiediaries/techiediaries/_posts/2020/angular-10/2019-06-05-angular-data-event-property-binding.md

 ---
 layout: post
-title: "Angular 8 Data (Event & Property) Binding Tutorial: Build your First Angular App"
+title: "Angular 10/9 Data (Event & Property) Binding by Example"
 image: "images/content/angular.png"
-excerpt: "In this tutorial, we'll continue building our calculator application using Angular 8.
-We'll be particularly learning about data binding both event and property binding. " tags : [  angular  , angular8]
+excerpt: "In this tutorial, we'll continue building our calculator application using Angular 10.
+We'll be particularly learning about data binding both event and property binding"
+date: 2020-08-05
+tags : [  angular  , angular8]
 ---

-In this tutorial, we'll continue building our calculator application using Angular 8.
+In this tutorial, we'll continue building our calculator application using Angular 10.
 We'll be particularly learning about data binding both event and property binding.

 Up until now, our template is just plain HTML but Angular provides other constructs that we can use in the templates such as data binding (interpolation, event and property binding).

+## What's Data Binding in Angular?

-Simply put, data binding is a fundamental concept in Angular that allows developers to make communication between a component and its view or more precisly the DOM.
+Simply put, data binding is a fundamental concept in Angular 10 and previous versions that allows developers to make communication between a component and its view or more precisly the DOM.
 This way you don't need to manually push data from your component to the DOM and back.

 > Learn how to build a full-stack app in our [Angular 10 CRUD tutorial](https://www.techiediaries.com/angular/angular-9-8-tutorial-by-example-rest-crud-apis-http-get-requests-with-httpclient/).

+## Four Ways for Data Binding in Angular

 Angular provides four types of data binding and they are essentically different in the way data flows i.e from the component to the DOM, from the DOM to the component or both ways: